+Figure 2.12 DPDK Working Principle

-Using DPDK library API, physical NIC packets will be made available into user space memory in which the DPDK application is running.
-So, when DPDK is used there is no user space to kernel space context switching and it saves lots of CPU cycles.
+Using the DPDK library API, physical NIC packets will be made available in user space memory in which the DPDK application is running.
+So, when DPDK is used, there is no user space to kernel space context switching and it saves lots of CPU cycles.
 Also, the host memory is using large continuous memory area, the huge pages, which allow large data transfers and avoid high data fragmentation in memory which would require a higher memory management effort at the application level.
 Such a fragmentation would also cost some precious CPU cycles.

-Hence, most of the CPU cycles of DPDK pinned CPU are used for polling and processing packets delivered by the physical NIC in DPDK queues.
+Hence, most of the CPU cycles of the DPDK pinned CPU are used for polling and processing packets delivered by the physical NIC in DPDK queues.
 As a result, the packet forwarding task can be processed at a very high speed.
-If one CPU is not powerful enough to manage incoming packets that are hitting the physical NIC at a very high rate; we can allocate an additional one to the DPDK application in order to increase its packet processing capacity.
+If one CPU is not powerful enough to manage incoming packets that are hitting the physical NIC at a very high rate, you can allocate an additional one to the DPDK application in order to increase its packet processing capacity.

-A DPDK application is a multi-thread program that is using DPDK library to process network data.
-In order to scale, we can start several packet polling and processing threads (each one pinned on a dedicated CPU) that are running in parallel.
+A DPDK application is a multi-thread program that is using the DPDK library to process network data.
+In order to scale, you can start several packet polling and processing threads (each one pinned on a dedicated CPU) that are running in parallel.

-3 main components are involved into a DPDK application:
+Three main components are involved in a DPDK application (see Figure 2.13):

 Physical NIC